 - Entry requirements

-The minimum academic entry requirement for this Master's course is an Upper Second Class (2:1) UK honours degree or international equivalent in a relevant subject, such as the built environment, relevant engineering, science or management disciplines.
+The minimum academic entry requirement for this Master's course is a First Class UK honours degree or international equivalent in a relevant subject, such as the built environment, relevant engineering, science or management disciplines.

 - How to apply

 Applications to this course are considered through a staged admissions process with selection deadlines throughout the year that will benefit applicants.

 This is a competitive application process and preference will be given to applicants with grades above our minimum entry requirements.
 Preference may also be shown for applicants who have already graduated and/or already meet the English language entry requirement.
 Applicants for Commercial Project Management are expected to demonstrate that they have a strong academic background in management.